 Uniting employees takes more than just providing them only with information that’s relevant for their tasks.
 On the contrary, displaying nice-to-know messages also ensures that employees feel connected to their colleagues.
-For example, share milestones such as work anniversaries, birthdays, or important achievements through communication channels that allow reactions, such as a corporate app.
+For example, share milestones such as work anniversaries, birthdays, or important achievements through communication channels that allow reactions, such as an employee app.
 Non-desk employees can get in touch more often through a platform like this, so they’re aware of each other’s ups and downs.
 They can support and encourage each other, which, in turn, will result in more positive relationships between co-workers.

 Sharing is caring, right?
 Not always, because too much information can be demotivating.
 If you share too much information with your employees, there may come a time when employees stop looking at your messaging.
 As a result, they run the risk of missing crucial information.